Who are the jurors in Trump’s hush-money trial?

 “Yes,” the juror responded.

-Juror 12 works in healthcare as a physical therapist and also lives in the Upper East Side.
+A woman who has worked as a physical therapist for 15 years and lives in the Upper East Side.

+In her spare time, she likes to run, play tennis, hike, paddle board and listen to live music.

+She gets her news from the New York Times, USA Today and CNN.